Types of Mortgage

-All mortgages work in the same basic way: you borrow money to buy a property, pay interest on the loan and eventually pay it back.
+All mortgage types work in the same basic way: you borrow money to buy a property over a set term, and pay interest on what you owe.

 What are the different types of mortgage?

 • Variable rate mortgages, which include